Required Qualifications (as evidenced by an attached resume):

 Develops and delivers specific areas of the didactic and clinical pre-doctoral dental curriculum in diagnostic imaging in collaboration with the Director of Diagnostic Imaging.
 These areas include practical portions of the HDG-503 (Radiology I), HDG 806 (Advanced Imaging Techniques) courses, and may change as determined by the Director of Diagnostic Imaging.

-Technician is responsible for teaching Post- Doctoral students (Prosthodontics and General Practice Residency) in an individual hands-on session how to correctly manipulate i-CAT CBCT data for obtaining accurate diagnosis.
+Teaching Post- Doctoral students (Prosthodontics and General Practice Residency) in an individual hands-on session how to correctly manipulate i-CAT CBCT data for obtaining accurate diagnosis.
 Also discussed is CBCT conversion and data manipulation into other proprietary software as per the recommendation of the respective department of the Post-Doctoral student.

-Technician is responsible for CBCT disc retrieval from Graduating residents.
+Responsible for CBCT disc retrieval from Graduating residents.
 The CBCT discs are sorted, then held in Radiology for the upcoming Resident or destroyed as per HIPAA guidelines.

 Conduct periodic quality control tests on all radiographs take for Quality Assurance Program at the School of Dental Medicine.